SamMed05/c-cpp-notes/docs/cpp/first-program.md

 ```
 will behave in a slightly different way but work anyway, without giving errors.
 We can put any
 value in return, or not put it completely (the compiler will automatically add a `return 0;`),
-however it's strongly recommended to follow the standard `return 0;`.
+however, it's strongly recommended to follow the standard `return 0;`.
 In C language return is
 *not* optional.

 :::